Osaka, Nadal advance in Australia after Djokovic flies home

 Two of her goals for 2022, she said last week, were to stay completely composed on the court and off, and to enjoy the game.

-Fifth-seeded Maria Sakkari started the program in Rod Laver Arena with a 6-4, 7-6 (2) win over Tatjana Maria.
+French Open champion Barbora Krejcikova, fifth-seeded Maria Sakkari, No. 15 Elina Svitolina and two-time Australian Open champion Victoria Azarenka all advanced.

+Two young U.S. contenders went out in the first round, with 2020 Australian Open champion Sofia Kenin losing 7-6 (2), 7-5 to fellow American Madison Keys and No. 18 Coco Gauff saving five match points before losing 6-4, 6-2 to Wang Qiang.

-Tokyo Olympics gold medalist Belinda Bencic beat Kristina Mladenovic 6-4, 6-3, moving into a second-round match against Amanda Anisimova, and 15th-seeded Elina Svitolina got past Fiona Ferro 6-1, 7-6 (4).
+Tokyo Olympics gold medalist Belinda Bencic advanced to a second-round match against Amanda Anisimova.

-Anisimova, a 20-year-old American who is coming off a title in a tune-up event held at Melbourne Park, described what went on with Djokovic as “a very messy situation.”

-“It’s very complicated,” Anisimova said after her 2-6, 6-4, 6—3 win over qualifier Arianne Hartono.
-“So, I mean, you can take either side . . .
-It’s honestly very sad that it had to end that way.”

 On the men’s side, No. 14 Denis Shapovalov followed up his win with Canada in the ATP Cup with a 7-6 (3), 6-4, 3-6, 7-6 (3) win over Laslo Djere.

-Also advancing were No. 16 Cristian Garin, No. 17 Gael Monfils, No. 28 Karen Khachanov and No. 31 Carlos Alcaraz.
+Also advancing were No. 7 Matteo Berrettini, No. 10 Hubert Hurkacz, No. 16 Cristian Garin and No. 17 Gael Monfils, while No. 12 Cameron Norrie lost in straight sets to Sebastian Korda.

 Nadal won the Australian Open in 2009 and is the only past champion in the men’s bracket after Djokovic’s late withdrawal Sunday.
-On Monday, he landed in Dubai, then caught a flight to Belgrade.
+On Monday, the top-ranked Serbian landed in Dubai, then caught a flight to Belgrade.

 Monday was Nadal’s first appearance at a major since he lost to Djokovic in the semifinals of the French Open.
 He missed Wimbledon because of fatigue, skipped the U.S. Open with a painful left foot and, after recovering from COVID-19, started 2022 with a title in a tuneup tournament in Melbourne.